tayfunceylan/portfolio/README.md

 # Portfolio

 Hello, this is my personal homepage.
-In this project, i want learn and have fun with svelte, typescript, tailwindcss and devcontainer.
+In this project, I want to learn Svelte, TypeScript, Tailwind CSS and Docker Dev Container.
+The goal of this project is to enhance my skills and having fun along the way.

 ## Features